ottenwbe/bosh-install/README.md

 #### Variables ###

 At first we define some basic variables in ```variables.tf```.
 We can reference them later in other terraform files.
+Here we are mostly concerned with the ips and ip ranges for the different subnets

 ```hcl
 /** Access key.
 NOTE: DO NOT DECLARE YOUR ACTUAL KEY HERE */